-It’s not the sort of place you can just show up, un-prepared.
-And it’s not the sort of place where you can travel without being willing to adjust your own behavior for your time there, if you’re the kind of soul who likes to be able to dress as you want and walk wherever you want late at night.
+It’s not the sort of place that’s easy to just show up, un-prepared.
+And it’s not the sort of place where you can travel without being willing to adjust your own behaviour for your time there, if you’re the kind of soul who likes to be able to dress as you want and walk wherever you want late at night.

 India favours those who adapt and persevere, but the going can be challenging from time to time.

-It’s also not the place to embrace your inner feminist and decide that you can wear those micro-shorts after all, regardless of what people think.
-It’s just not worth it.
+As a woman travelling alone in India, it’s also not necessarily the place to embrace your inner feminist and decide that you can wear those micro-shorts after all, regardless of what people think.
+It’s just not worth the hassle.

-To enjoy travelling India as a solo woman, we recommend:
+To enjoy travelling India as a solo woman, I recommend: